-Compensation for Destruction during War and National Emergency

-Under the bilateral treaties, where investors of one contracting state suffer losses in the territory of the other due to war or other armed conflict, a state of national emergency, a revolution, or other similar event, the latter contracting state is obliged to indemnify the investors according to the standard of treatment it would provide for investors of any third country.
+Compensation for Destruction during War and National Emergency emergency, a revolution, or other similar event, the latter contracting state is obliged to indemnify the investors according to the standard of treatment it would provide for investors of any third country.
 The amount indemnified is to be freely transferable from the state providing it in any convertible currency.